Poouyah/Airport-Runway-Management-System/README.md

 Commands:

-TAKE-OFF <ID>: Manage the take-off request of the airplane with the specified ID.
+- `TAKE-OFF <ID>`: Manage the take-off request of the airplane with the specified ID.

-LANDING <ID>: Manage the landing request of the airplane with the specified ID.
+* `LANDING <ID>`: Manage the landing request of the airplane with the specified ID.

-PLANE-STATUS <ID>: Query the current status of the airplane with the specified ID.
++ `PLANE-STATUS <ID>`: Query the current status of the airplane with the specified ID.

-BAND-STATUS <LINE>: Query the status of the specified runway.
+- `BAND-STATUS <LINE>`: Query the status of the specified runway.

 ### 📤 Output

 The program produces output based on the commands:

-TAKE-OFF: Outputs the status of the take-off request.
+- `TAKE-OFF`: Outputs the status of the take-off request.

-LANDING: Outputs the status of the landing request.
+* `LANDING`: Outputs the status of the landing request.

-PLANE-STATUS: Outputs the current status of the specified airplane.
++ `PLANE-STATUS`: Outputs the current status of the specified airplane.

-BAND-STATUS: Outputs the current status of the specified runway.
+- `BAND-STATUS`: Outputs the current status of the specified runway.

 ### 📚 Example